-Labour includes the contractions known as labour pains, that you experience before the delivery and continues until you deliver.
-It is primarily divided into four stages.
+Labour includes the contractions known as labour pains, which you experience before the delivery, and which continue until you deliver.
+Labour is primarily divided into four stages.
 It is important for an expectant mother to understand the process of labour and delivery to be able to deal with the different stages.

 Signs of Labour

 The early signs of labour are often accompanied by symptoms that your body starts showing with the onset of labour.
-Some of the most common signs of early labour and pre labour symptoms are:
+Some of the most common signs of early labour, and some pre-labour symptoms, are:

 In the last stage of pregnancy, you may find it difficult to breathe as usual due to heaviness.
-Once the baby’s head drops into the pelvis, it is the onset of your delivery and you may find that breathing is easier than before.
-You may also feel like urinating frequently since your baby is pressing on the bladder.
-You can experience these symptoms from few weeks to a few hours after the onset of labour.
+Once the baby’s head drops into the pelvis, it is the onset of your delivery, and you may find that breathing is easier than before.
+You may also feel like urinating frequently, since your baby is pressing on the bladder.
+You can experience these symptoms from a few weeks to a few hours, after the onset of labour.

 2. Bloody Show

 Most expecting mothers release a brownish discharge.
-The discharge coming from the cervix is called mucus plug which seals the cervix and protects the womb from infection.
+The discharge coming from the cervix is called the mucous plug, which seals the cervix and protects the womb from infection.
 In early labour or before the onset of labour, the plug might start leaking and pass through your vagina.
-This jelly-like pink sticky mucus may discharge in one blob or in several pieces.
-It is pink in colour because the mucus is blood-stained.
+This jelly-like, pink, sticky mucous may be discharged in one blob, or in several pieces.
+It is pink in colour because the mucous is blood-stained.
 This is called a show.
 If you are losing more blood, rush to the doctor.
-A show is a sign that the cervix is starting to open and labour is imminent or it may take a few days.
-Some women do not have a show at all.
+A show is a sign that the cervix is starting to open, and labour is imminent, or it may take a few days.
+However, some women do not have a show at all.

 4. Water Breaking

 It is not uncommon to get periodic or irregular uterine muscle spasms as you are nearing labour.
 Initially, contractions occur at intervals of 10 minutes or so.
-During contractions, your uterus tightens and relaxes and this tightening is called Braxton Hicks or ‘false labour’.
-Regular contractions which are painful and strong may indicate labour if they last more than 30 seconds.
+During contractions, your uterus tightens and relaxes, and this tightening is called Braxton Hicks or ‘false labour’.
+Regular contractions that are painful and strong may indicate labour if they last longer than 30 seconds.
 As you get into actual labour, the contractions tend to become longer, stronger and more frequent.
 You can feel the abdomen becoming harder and the pain more intense.
 Even as the pain fades away with the muscles relaxing, you can feel the hardness ease if you touch your belly.
-For the baby, it means the contractions are pushing her down and in the process opening the entrance to the cervix.
+For the baby, it means the contractions are pushing him down, and in the process, opening the entrance to the cervix.

 Stages of Labour in a Vaginal Delivery

 A normal delivery is divided into 4 stages of labour.
-Each of these normal labour stages follows a set pattern and knowing about them will help you prepare for delivery.
-Read on to learn about the stages of labour you will experience.
+Each of these normal labour stages follows a set pattern, and knowing about them will help you prepare for delivery.
+Read on to learn about the stages of labor you will experience.

-The 1st stage of labour is the longest, and is further divided into the early, active and transitional phases.
-Let us understand each phase of labour and how to deal with them.
+The 1st stage of labor is the longest, and is further divided into the early, active and transitional phases.
+Let us understand each phase of labor and how to deal with them.

 Early Phase or Pre-Labour

 The early phase is called pre-labour or the latent period.
-In this phase, your uterus starts contracting or tightening regularly and it may gradually become painful.
-However, each body reacts differently and the intensity and pace of labour vary from person to person.
-There are times when you may not realise the very early contractions and may find that you are already several centimetres dilated when you reach hospital, while others may experience painful contractions from the beginning.
+In this phase, your uterus starts contracting or tightening regularly, and it may gradually become painful.
+However, each body reacts differently, and the intensity and pace of labour vary from person to person.
+There are times when you may not realize the very early contractions and may find that you are already several centimetres dilated when you reach the hospital, while others may experience painful contractions from the beginning.
 When the cervix starts dilating, its position in the pelvis also changes and it gradually moves forward and softens.